SRingshandl/DNA-Header/README.md

 # DNA-Header
 <img src="https://github.com/SRingshandl/DNA-Header/blob/main/generated_output.gif" width="100%">

-Small project for an animated gif above my github page
+Small project for an animated gif above my github page.

 The program creates a specified number of png pictures in an output folder via R and merges them into a gif file via python.
 The python script is called from the R program.